 Brahma and Zoroaster Temple at sunset

 The moon is slowly rising over the horizon, while the sun is setting over the Grand Canyon.
 It is the perfect end of a perfect day.
-We lite the campfire at the tent at the very edge of the Canyon, what a spectacular place to camp!
-Tomorrow it will be early days through, where we hopefully see the sun rise over the Canyon.
+We light the campfire at the tent at the very edge of the Canyon, what a spectacular place to camp!
+Tomorrow it will be early days, when we hopefully see the sunrise over the Canyon.

 It is early morning, very early morning.
 It is still dark outside while we silently sneak out of our tent to get ready for todays highlight: seeing the sunrise over the Grand Canyon.

 We silently walk with our torches lit to the Bright Angels Point, a trail that start at the Grand Canyon North Rim Lodge, not far from our camping site.
 The trail is paved, but in the semi-dark it feels a bit scary walking here, knowing that the steep drop-offs ino the Canyon is only a tiny step to the left or right from where we are walking.
 At the end of the trail, the view opens over Bright Angel Canyon and we wait in anticipation until the sun will start lighting up the walls of the Grand Canyon.

 Slowy, very very slowly the sun start to light up the Canyon walls.
 I sit here with my camera and see the play of the sunlight on the walls unfold in front of my eyes.
 And it is just a magical experience.

 It is so quiet, as the few people that are here just are amazed by the show unfolding in front of us.
 The photos above just don't do this magical sunrise justice, and I wish I could share it with you in a better way.
 If you ever get the chance to see the sunrise over the Canyon, then don't doubt, do it!